User Community Service Desk Downloads

 • whenFailed - Task failed.

-In parameters above, following information about task is available (every listener has it own syntax how to refer to these variables):
+In the parameters listed, the following information about each task is available.
+Every listener has its own syntax for referring to these variables.

 • TASK_ID - Numeric task ID visible in the console.

-• TASK_NAME - Human readable task name, "Batch load system1_full".
+• TASK_NAME - Human readable task name (for example, "Batch load system1_full").

-• TP_transactionId - All task properties in format TP_propertyName, are available only in whenSucceeded, whenFailed, whenAborted.
+• TP_transactionId - All task properties in the format TP_propertyName.
+Available only in whenSucceeded, whenFailed, whenAborted statuses.

-• transactionId is always defined, other properties may be defined in batch operation or passed through service call.
+• transactionId - Must always be defined.
+Other properties can be defined in a batch operation or passed through the service call.

 WorkflowTaskListener

 WorkflowTaskListener allows running eWF workflows.
-Additional information about task is available as semi-expression variables, syntax is ${VARIABLE}.
+Additional information about the task is available as semi-expression variables, with the ${VARIABLE} syntax.

 <listener class="com.ataccama.nme.ext.workflow.WorkflowTaskListener">